telerik/xaml-docs/controls/radnavigationview/populating-with-data/databinding.md

 #### __Figure 5: Result from Example 2 in the Office2016 theme__
 ![DataBound RadNavigationView](images/RadNavigationView_DataBinding.gif)

->For another, more complicated, databinding example, check out the __First Look__ RadNavigationView example from our [demos](https://demos.telerik.com/wpf/).
+>For another, more complicated, databinding example, check out the __First Look__ RadNavigationView example from the [WPF Controls Samples application](https://demos.telerik.com/wpf/).

 ## See Also